Hastings Cutoff: Trail use

 The Donner Party, following in the wake of this initial party in 1846, had an unsuccessful experience with the Hastings Cutoff.
-They had arrived about a week early to travel with Hastings' party, and on his suggestion pioneered an alternate route to avoid Weber Canyon.
+They had arrived about a week late to travel with Hastings' party, and on Hasting' suggestion they pioneered an alternate route to avoid Weber Canyon.
 The roadbuilding required through the Wasatch Mountains and the grueling Great Salt Lake Desert delayed them.
 When they had arrived at the California Trail, they were delayed about a month.
 The party arrived at Donner Pass just as an early winter storm rendered it impassable.
-After becoming snowbound in the Sierra Nevada, many died of starvation, and some of the emigrants resorted to eating their animals and the deceased members of the group.
+After becoming snowbound in the Sierra Nevada, many died of starvation, and some of the emigrants resorted to eating their animals and deceased members of the group.
+In 1958, it was reported that path of the party's wagons on the Great Salt Lake Desert were visible not as ruts but as discolorations where the underlying mud was exposed by the wagon wheels.
+Some sources report that the ruts the party's wagons left on Utah's salt flats can still be seen.

 In July 1847, Mormon leader Brigham Young led a vanguard company of emigrants from Winter Quarters, in what is now Omaha, to the future site of Salt Lake City.
 The company chose to use the Hastings Cutoff passing through modern-day Emigration Canyon.
-Young's group made remarkable improvements to some parts of the cutoff on their journey so subsequent Mormon companies could more easily make it through to the Salt Lake valley.
-William Clayton, the company's scribe, stated in his journals that the company tried to follow the route left by the Donner Party the previous year, yet only occasionally could identify the tracks.
+Young's group made remarkable improvements to some parts of the cutoff on their journey so subsequent Mormon companies could more easily make it through to the Salt Lake Valley.
+William Clayton, the company's scribe, states in his journals that the company tried to follow the route left by the Donner Party the previous year, yet only occasionally could they identify the tracks.

-The California gold rush created an enormous increase in westward traffic and several parties of 1849 and 1850 used the Hastings Cutoff.
-The year 1850 saw the development of a new route called the Salt Lake Cutoff that avoided the Great Salt Lake Desert west of the lake.
+The California gold rush created an enormous increase in westward traffic, and several parties of 1849 and 1850 used the Hastings Cutoff.
+In 1850 the Salt Lake Cutoff was developed, avoiding the Great Salt Lake Desert.
 Subsequently, the Hastings Cutoff was abandoned except for portions east of Salt Lake City, where it remained as the end of the Mormon Trail.